 However, the strain didn’t need to be kept alive, it needed to be mass-produced.
 People loved it.

-Quickly after, medical cannabis got legalized in California and the medical community accepted it.
+Soon after, medical cannabis got legalized in California and the rest is history.

 Researchers, breeders, and many other scientists worked on replicating and improving OG Kush.
 Today we have many Kush strains that are stemming from the same OG Kush genetics.

-As for its name, many assume it may mean Original Gangster or Original Kush due to its Cali roots.
-However, the breeder himself claimed to have named it Ocean Grown Kush, or OG for short.
+As for its name, many assume it may mean Original Gangster or Original Kush due to its Cali roots—the truth is that the breeder himself named it Ocean Grown Kush, or OG for short.

 They are very green with lots of orange hairs.
-OG Kush tends to have a lot of resin, so you should be seeing it stick on your fingers when handling the buds.
+OG Kush tends to have a lot of resin, which is why the buds will instantly stick to your fingers.